jcurl/RJCP.base/doc/GIT.md

 phase for testing.
-As they're not official versions, they haven't been made tags, but are useful none-the-less during the development phase, or for just saving a commit that can be referenced to later by other documentation (e.g. a test that isn't suitable for commit, but contains a lesson learned anycase).
+As they're not official versions, they haven't been made tags, but are useful none-the-less during the development phase, or for just saving a commit that can be referenced to later by other documentation (e.g. a test that isn't suitable for commit, but contains a lesson learned any case).

 ## Pushing the References